Generalization of anomaly formula for time reversal symmetry in (2+1)D abelian bosonic TQFTs: Analysis of Crosscap

 where \( M_a \) and \( \eta(a) \) are expansion coefficients.
 Let us closely look at each coefficient. \paragraph{$M_a$ :}From equation~\eqref{def of crosscap state}, we have

 where $S_{ab}\coloneqq\bra{a}S\ket{b}$.
 At the same time, a geometrical analysis shows us that

-where $\RP^2(a)$ is a real projective plane with a puncture labled by $a\in\cA$.
-In \cite{Orii_2025}, we prove that this value $M_a$ is a non-negative integer for all $a\in\cA$\footnote{This statement might appear rather trivial, since \( M_a \) denotes the dimension of a Hilbert space and is therefore expected to be an integer.
-However, this integrality can fail when time-reversal symmetry is not properly encoded in the theory.
-In general, the obstruction to encoding a symmetry is captured by group cohomology, but computing such obstructions explicitly is often difficult.
+where $\RP^2(a)$ is a real projective plane with a puncture lablled by $a\in\cA$.
+In \cite{Orii_2025}, we prove that this value $M_a$ is a non-negative integer for all $a\in\cA$,\footnote{This statement might appear rather trivial, since \( M_a \) denotes the dimension of a Hilbert space and is therefore expected to be an integer.
+However, this integrality can fail when time-reversal symmetry is not properly encoded in the theory due to the \(H^3\) obstruction which we mentioned in~\ref{H3}.
+But computing such obstructions explicitly is often difficult.
 Therefore, the fact that \( M_a \in \mathbb{Z} \) can be regarded as a necessary consistency condition for the proper implementation of time-reversal symmetry, and is thus nontrivial.
-See e.g.~\cite{Barkeshli_2019} for general discussions on encoding symmetry.}, and define $\cM$ as a subset in $\cA$ satisfying
+See e.g.~\cite{Barkeshli_2019} for general discussions on encoding symmetry.
+See also~\cite{Orii:2025hgn} for the proof of the vanishing of the obstruction in abelian systems.} and define $\cM$ as a subset in $\cA$ satisfying

 We will review several facts associated with $\cM$ in Sec.~3.2.

 \paragraph{\(\eta(a)\) :} From equation~\eqref{def of crosscap state}, we have

 On the other hand, geometric analysis provides the following expression: